 Your employer may offer group life insurance with a coverage amount equal to your salary.
-This coverage is generally inexpensive or free and there’s usually no health exam.
-It’s a nice perk if you can get it, though it’s important to remember that you usually can’t take your coverage with you when you leave the company.
+This coverage is generally inexpensive or free and there's usually no medical exam.
+It's a nice perk if you can get it, though it's important to remember that you usually can't take your coverage with you when you leave the company.

 Moreover, some people find that a simple one-time salary replacement is not an adequate amount of coverage.
 You may be able to purchase extra coverage through your employer, but consider getting a quote for a term policy before you do.
 You may be surprised at how much coverage you can get for the same price.

 Who Can Buy Life Insurance Without a Medical Exam?

 Generally speaking, healthy adults between the ages of 21 and 45 may be eligible to buy a term life insurance policy online.
 (Bestow can underwrite policies for individuals ages 18 to 60, for terms of 10 to 30 years in five-year increments, if approved.)

 No one will vet your yoga class attendance record or that marathon sticker on your Subaru's rear window.
 But if you are in overall good health, a no-medical-exam life insurance policy might be the right fit for you.